José Luís Borga

-José Luis Borga (born 19 November 1964) is a Portuguese Catholic priest and Christian contemporary musician.
-In 10 years, he has released six CDs, two of which reached Platinum, one a Double Platinum and one Gold.
+José Luis Borga (born 19 November 1964) is a Portuguese Catholic priest, children's writer and Christian contemporary musician.
+He released six CDs, two of which reached Platinum, one a Double Platinum and one Gold, as well as writing four books.

+He was ordained a priest in 1990 after studying at the seminary of Almada.
+In 2026 he is a member of the presbytery of the Diocese of Santarém.